 If you’re still experiencing issues, feel free to contact our support team.
 Our customer success sharks work 24/7.
-If you need a quick response, drop a message via a live chat; otherwise, submit a request, and they’ll contact you via email.
+If you need a quick response, drop a message via live chat; otherwise, submit a request, and they’ll contact you via email.

 Why use a VPN with Amazon Prime – apart from accessing content?

-- Privacy.
-Don’t worry about your ISP, snoopers, or even your VPN provider seeing everything you do online.
+Privacy: Don’t worry about your ISP, snoopers, or even your VPN provider seeing everything you do online.

-- Security.
-Prevent hacking attempts by securing internet connections and staying safe on public unprotected networks.
+Security: Prevent hacking attempts by securing internet connections and staying safe on unprotected public networks.

 It all seems great, but does a VPN have downsides?
 I’ll touch on it in the next section.

-If your VPN is slowing down internet connection, you can try out some tips and tricks to resolve it.
+If your VPN is slowing down the internet connection, you can try out some tips and tricks to resolve it.
 Start with the following:

 - Check if it’s the VPN that’s causing connection issues by running a VPN speed test.

-- Switch to a different server location.
-Usually, the closer the location, the better the speed.
+- Switch to a different server location — usually, the closer the location, the better the speed.